 Talent Night - Mainly for the campers with some fun presentations from staff members.
 Always a great night!

-International Night - Campers are divided into country groups and work together to prepare and serve traditional dishes from their country to the whole camp.
-Afterwards each group presents a sketch, act, song or dance, typical of their country as part of a colourful and fun all-camp spectacular show
+International Night - Campers are divided into different country groups and work together to prepare and serve traditional dishes from around the world to the whole camp.
+Afterwards each group presents a sketch, act, song or dance, typical of the country they are learning about as part of a colourful and fun all-camp spectacular show

 Pool Party - Supervised fun in the pool - with the evening divided into colour groups

-Last night Awards Night & Farewell Prom Party Disco - with the presentation of camper-awards followed by a farewell disco-style Prom.
+Last night Awards Night & Farewell Party Disco - with the presentation of camper-awards followed by a farewell disco-style party.